top of page

 • Who do I know who works at a different company than you?

-• Who has similar skills and experience as you but does different work?
+• Who has skills and experience similar to yours but does different work?

 • What industries are adjacent to yours that would value your knowledge and expertise?